shakes76/PatternFlow/recognition/45798906-OASIS-Brain-StyleGan/README.md

 ### Data loading

-The images were loaded using the TensorFlow Keras API, which allowed the images to be directly imported into a TensorFlow dataset in the greyscale format (1 colour channel as opposed to RGB with 3 colour channels).
-These images are normalised from [0, 255] to [0, 1].
+The images were loaded using the TensorFlow Keras API, which allowed the images to be directly imported into a TensorFlow dataset in the greyscale format (1 colour channel as opposed to RGB with 3 colour channels) via the `tf.keras.preprocessing.image_dataset_from_directory` method.
+These images are then normalised from [0, 255] to [0, 1].

 ### Training, validation, test split